Frequently asked questions.

 Body Composition results are provided on the day with a report you can take home or to your health practitioner.

--Can I have a DEXA scan if I am pregnant?
+Can I have a DXA scan if I am pregnant?

 No.